MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/profiler-troubleshooting.md

 When two or more parallel threads are associated with a request, the total time metric in the stack viewer may be more than the duration of the request.
 In that case, the total thread time is more than the actual elapsed time.

 For example, one thread might be waiting on the other to be completed.
 The viewer tries to detect this situation and omits the uninteresting wait.
-In doing so, it errs on the side of displaying too much information, rather than omitting what might be critical information.
+In doing so, it errs on the side of displaying too much information rather than omitting what might be critical information.

 When you see parallel threads in your traces, determine which threads are waiting so that you can identify the hot path for the request.
 Usually, the thread that quickly goes into a wait state is simply waiting on the other threads.
 Concentrate on the other threads, and ignore the time in the waiting threads.